Negotiate interests: don’t get stuck in your position

 The more fixed you become in your position of “not losing”, the more you lose sight of what you’re actually fighting for.

 Interests can get revealed by asking and authentically acknowledging why a position is what it is.
 Uncovering your interests along with those of the other side will often reveal mutually compatible interests.

-Effective negotiation of this process is not about splitting the difference, but creating a fresh arrangement that does not leave value on the table; something that ‘winners’ often overlook.
+Effective negotiation is not about splitting the difference, but creating a fresh arrangement that doesn’t leave value on the table; something that ‘winners’ often overlook.